Montana Guided Fly Fishing Trips

 The Fishing Program:

-Boats: You’ll fish from 16 ft. fiberglass drift boats.
+Boats: Aluminum or fiberglass jet boats designed specifically for drift fishing.
 Two anglers per boat and guide.

 Guides: Experienced flyfishing guides who provide top-notch instruction and guidance, if necessary.
 They can instruct you in the fundamentals of selecting flies, casting and presenting flies, and, generally, making life simple for you.